Bill Sackter

 William Sackter (April 13, 1913 – June 16, 1983) was an American man with an intellectual disability whose fame as the subject of two television movies and a feature-length documentary helped change national attitudes on persons with disabilities.

 Profile

 Early life

-Bill Sackter was born in St. Paul, Minnesota in 1913, the son of Sam and Mary Sackter, Russian Jewish immigrants who ran a grocery store.
+Bill Sackter was born in Saint Paul, Minnesota, in 1913, the son of Sam and Mary Sackter, Russian Jewish immigrants who ran a grocery store.
 When Sackter was 7 years old, his father died from complications of the Spanish Flu.
 It was 1920, and Bill was having difficulty learning in school, and after taking a mandatory intelligence test, he was classified as "subnormal".
 The State of Minnesota determined that he would be a "burden on society" so he was placed in the Faribault State School for the Feeble-Minded and Epileptic.
 Sackter remained there for 44 years, never again seeing his mother or two older sisters, Sarah and Alice.
 He was diagnosed as intellectually disabled, although diagnoses performed decades later would prove his intelligence was near normal.
 He was never taught to read or write or even how to use a telephone.